The Pasta Factory Agrimò

 Four small gestures that change the way you choose pasta:

-Remember: pasta has little impact on the cost of the dish: you taste the difference, not your wallet.
+Remember: pasta has little impact on the cost of the dish .
+The difference is in the taste, not in your wallet.

 Does “bronze drawn” mean high quality?

 No, not alone.
 The die is important, but it's the drying process that determines true quality.
-Without the right timing, pasta remains an industrial product even if "bronze" is written in large letters.
+Without the proper mixing, extrusion, and drying times, pasta remains an industrial product even if "bronze" is written in large letters.

 Durum wheat (Triticum durum)